sportsdataverse/sportsdataverse-py/docs/docs/cfb/index.md

 Returns:

-    pd.DataFrame: Pandas dataframe containing the play-by-plays available for the requested seasons.
+    pl.DataFrame: Polars dataframe containing the play-by-plays available for the requested seasons.

 Raises: